microsoft/pxt-arcade/docs/courses/csintro1/motion-and-events/sprite-motion-event.md

 2. Explore the controller menu for ``||controller: control (mySprite) with vx (100) vy (100) ||``
 3. Change the key pad motion to use the discovered block by placing it in ``||game:on start||``
 3. Make the sprite stay in the screen boundary
-4. **Challenge:** add button events that stop motion the sprites motion, and reset the sprite to the center of the screen.
+4. **Challenge:** add button events that stop motion the sprites motion, and reset the sprite to the center of the screen

 ### ~hint